-These consolidated financial statements include the consolidated statements of financial position as of 31 December 2021 and 2020, and the related consolidated statements of comprehensive income, changes in equity and cash flows for years then ended.
-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board (IASB) and fairly present the financial position of the Company as of 31 December 2021 and 2020 and the results of its operations and its cash flows for years then ended.
+These consolidated financial statements include the consolidated statements of financial position as of 31 December 2022 and 2021, and the related consolidated statements of comprehensive income, changes in equity and cash flows for years then ended.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board (IASB) and fairly present the financial position of the Company as of 31 December 2022 and 2021 and the results of its operations and its cash flows for years then ended.

 Note 2.2 describes main accounting policies adopted in the preparation of these consolidated financial statements.
-These policies have been defined based on IFRS in effect as of 31 December 2021, and have been consistently applied in all periods presented in these consolidated financial statements.
+These policies have been defined based on IFRS in effect as of 31 December 2022, and have been consistently applied in all periods presented in these consolidated financial statements, except for change of accounting policy for certain classes of property, plant and equipment as disclosed in section p) of the Note 2.2.